sjanahan/recipes/lifestyle/how-to-make-a-walkup-livable.md

 Technically, landlords are not responsible for window screens in NYC.
 On top of that, my apartment has no ventilation systems because it's old.
 If you open the windows flies will get in.
 I had to pay a window company $160 for 2 screens.
 Well worth it to air the place out without flies.

 ## Result
+Hopefully it won't take you five years to
-If you employ some of these tips proactively, you can avoid sad time where your apartment is less than livable and your management company is in breach of the Implied Warranty of Habitability or you feel like you need more space.
+If you employ some of these tips proactively, you can avoid sad time where your apartment is less than livable and your management company is in breach of the Implied Warranty of Habitability.